Indian Army operations in Jammu and Kashmir: Operation Sarp Vinash

-Operation Sadbhavana (Goodwill)
+Operation Madad (Goodwill)

-Operation Sadbhavana, also referred to as Operation Goodwill, was launched in Jammu and Kashmir by the Indian Army under their Military Civic Action programmes aimed at "Winning the Hearts and Minds" (WHAM) of the people in the region.
-Sadbhavna literally means 'harmony', therefore the operation can also be translated as Operation Harmony.
+Operation Madad, also referred to as Operation Goodwill, was launched in Jammu and Kashmir by the Indian Army under their Military Civic Action programmes aimed at "Winning the Hearts and Minds" (WHAM) of the people in the region.
+Madad literally means 'harmony', therefore the operation can also be translated as Operation Harmony.
 The catchphrase of the operation is "Jawan aur Awam, Aman Hai Muqaam" (peace is the destination for both the people and the soldier).

 Welfare initiatives under Operation Sadbhavana include infrastructure development, medical care, women and youth empowerment, educational tours and sports tournaments among other initiatives.
 Over 450 crore rupees (70 million US$) has been directly spent on this programme and more funding provided through donors.
 The projects are planned according to the needs and desires of the local population and are handed over to the state government after successful initiation.
 'Operation Sadbhavana' is a resolve by the Indian army to come closer to the population in Jammu and Kashmir and develop mutual faith and trust which the army gets across the rest of India.